New York Trilogy

 Within seconds he was pureness moving, and he could do anything he liked.
 He was inside and outside his body at the same time, indulging in what it meant to belong to the air, no future, no past….

 The lousy feeling that you’ve been duped into buying a bogus product increases as you read Let the Great World Spin, and like all chintzy things manufactured for tourists, the book can’t withstand the slightest amount of tensile pressure.
-Apply a little scrutiny to the artistic decisions being made, and worse and worse details appear, from the awful prose, which ceaselessly pitches and yaws between staccato bursts of words and breathless run-on sentences, to the gaudy, exhibitionist displays of grief.
+Apply a little scrutiny to the artistic decisions being made, and worse and worse details appear, from the awful prose, which ceaselessly pitches and yaws between staccato bursts of one-word sentences and breathless run-ons, to the gaudy, exhibitionist displays of grief.
 But tackiest of all is the way that McCann deals with his African-American characters, who come off as nothing more than anthropological specimens.

 If you walk around Harlem you will eventually see a tour bus pass through and you will see German and Japanese people (to say nothing of Nebraskans) lean over the top-deck railing to take photographs of black people.
 This exact impulse is the besetting vice of Joseph O’Neill’s decorated novel Netherland, which is essentially about how a bored rich white man found temporary distraction in the kooky antics of ethnic New Yorkers.
 But O’Neill is at least meditative about this patronizing fascination with the darker-skinned, accented outer boroughs (so ditheringly meditative, in fact, that he neglects to give his book a plot).
 McCann is burdened by no such awareness, and uses his artistic carte blanche to wedge the word “nigger” into virtually every chapter of his book, to demonstrate that he knows how black people talk.
 And how they talk, apparently, is like this: